flexbox/expo-router-on-rails/README.md

 # Expo Router on Rails

-> Following the convention over configuration, this gem provides a simple way to define your routes in a Expo app.
+> Following the convention over configuration, this package provides a simple way to define your routes in a Expo app.

 ## Getting started